bcbio/bcbio-nextgen/cwl/README.md

 The generated CWL workflow is in `run_info-cwl-workflow`:

-- `*-main.cwl` -- the top level CWL file describing the workflow steps
+- `main-*.cwl` -- the top level CWL file describing the workflow steps
-- `*-main-samples.json` -- the flattened bcbio world structure represented as CWL inputs
+- `main*-samples.json` -- the flattened bcbio world structure represented as CWL inputs
+- `wf-*.cwl` -- CWL sub-workflows, describing sample level parallel processing of a section of the workflow, with potential internal parallelization.
 - `steps/*.cwl` -- CWL descriptions of sections of code run inside bcbio.
 Each of these are potential parallelization points and make up the nodes in the workflow.